Rockey800/test/README.md

 Logging Policy

 See LOGGING_POLICY.md
- for details on how logs are handled responsibly.
+ for details on responsible logging practices and privacy considerations.

 License